BelimFaux/aoc24/README.md

 ## Benchmark

 I am not really focused on execution speed.
 But it might be interesting to see, how the days compare against each other.
-When running the `runall` Command, the `--benchmark` flag can be specified, to generate a pie chart of the execution times:
+When running the `runall` Command, the `--plot` flag can be specified, to generate a pie chart of the execution times:

 ![Execution Times Pie Chart](benchmark.png)